DonCharest/kanbanBoardApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.3.

-The Kanban board is divided into four stages od work
+The Kanban board is divided into four stages of work:

-- 1. Todo
+1. Todo

+- New work added to the board

+2. In Progress
+3. In Review
+4. Accepted

 ## Development server